Create a soft, pastel cottage garden with Australian native plants - Minimalist Gardener

 • In pots: Performs well in shallow to medium containers where drainage can be controlled.

-7. Austral Bugle (Ajuga australis)
+7. Austral bugle (Ajuga australis)

 Create a soft, pastel cottage garden with Australian native plants > News and Resources > Minimalist Gardener > Austral Bugle

-Planting notes:
+Planting notes

 • In ground: Plant plugs by hand after loosening soil lightly with a hand fork.